Topology of Calorons Re-examined: Concrete Calculation of Topological Character

-Here, we refer to the Weyl spinor obtained as that of HS1 in the ``magnetic gauge" labelled as (Mag), for classification of the gauges.
+Here, we refer to the Weyl spinor obtained as that of HS1 in the ``magnetic gauge" labelled (Mag), for the purpose of classifying gauges.
 Hence, the Weyl spinor in the magnetic gauge is